-The Story Behind My Immigration Law Practice
+The Story Behind Our Firm

 I started my career as a nutritionist working for the Peace Corps in Ecuador in a rural village in the Andes mountains.
 At that point, I had never even thought about becoming an immigration lawyer because I didn’t realize how much lawyers can help people – and that they aren’t all mean and argumentative like the ones on TV.